saypop/courier-kata/README.md

 _The second task is to add in some functionality that allows for the choice of using a 'speedy' service.
 Choosing this option will mean an extra line item will be added to the bill which will be for the total amount again._
 To do this I will simply:
 - refactor the get_quote method in the Controller class to take an optional parameter;
-- add in an speedy_output method to the Compiler class which will construct the line item;
+- add in a speedy_output method to the Compiler class which will construct the line item;
 - insert a conditional line of code to the get_quote method that adds the line item in if required; and
 - refactor the footer method in the Compiler class to account for the new total.